scaleway/scaleway-sdk-go/CONTRIBUTING.md

 See [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

 Thank you for reading through all of this, if you have any question feel free to [reach us](README.md#reach-us)!

+## Developer documentation

+### Namespaces

+Namespaces SHOULD only be written using lowercase letters.
+No dash are allowed.

+Example: `accountprivate` is a valid Go namespace.

+### Validation

+Some validation is done internally on Scaleway's side: see [scaleway-sdk-go/docs/CONTINUOUS_CODE_DEPLOYMENT.md](https://github.com/scaleway/scaleway-sdk-go/blob/master/docs/CONTINUOUS_CODE_DEPLOYMENT.md)
+This is true for:
+- package namespaces.

+The rest is manually checked for now.